ptabasso2/async/README.md

 ## Goal of this lab

-The purpose of this lab is to use and set up a spring boot application using various async activities and instrumenting it with Datadog
+The purpose of this lab is to use and set up a spring boot application using various async activities and instrumenting it with Datadog.
+More specifically this service will be focusing on CPU overhead and will simulate high CPU times.

 ## Pre-requisites